Lakes & Trails

 • Prairie garden and wildflowers

-• Birding Center, houses and monthly Audubon counts
+• Birding Center hosts monthly Audubon bird counts

 Location and Parking

-📍 Surrounded by Gasmer Drive to the north, South Willow Drive to the west, and Ricecrest Street to the east
+📍 Surrounded by Gasmer Drive to the north, South Willow Drive to the west, and Ricecrest Street to the east.
+Visit Directions page

 🅿️ Street parking is available along Ricecrest Street, between South Willow and Gasmer.
 A paved trail leads directly to Triangle Lake’s loop trail and amenities.